fabianmartins/alienattack.workshop/README.md

   * Click on **Stages**.
   * Click on **prod**.
   * At the top of the screen, on the right, you will see the **INVOKE URL**.
 It has the format `https://<API Id>.execute-api.<region>.amazonaws.com/prod`.
 When copying it to the required field in the awsconfig.js, don't forget to add the */v1/* at the end.
 3. **APPNAME**: This one is easy.
-Just copy the values that you selected for *envName* and *suffix*.
-So, for instance, if you selected *r2* for envName, and *d2* for suffix, then the value for this field will be  For the sake of simplicity, from now and on we will use *envNamesuffix* to refer to this combination.
+Just copy the values that you selected for *envName* and *suffix*, **BUT MAKE SURE TO USE UPPERCASE**.
+So, for instance, if you selected *r2* for envName, and *d2* for suffix, then the value for this field will be *R2D2*.
+For the sake of simplicity, from now and on we will use *envNamesuffix* to refer to this combination.

 **IMPORTANT**